hibernationTheory/sQuery/README.md

 - "[foo$=bar]" : selects by attribute name where attribute "foo" ends with the word "bar"

 ###Selection Methods
-These are the methods that you can use to perform various operations using the selectors above
+These are the methods that you can use to perform various operations optionally using the selectors above as arguments
 - addBack
 - remove
 - children